Paweł Janas

-Paweł Janas ([ˈpavɛw ˈjanas]; born 4 March 1953) is a Polish football manager and former footballer.
+Paweł Janas ([ˈpavɛw ˈjanas]; born 4 March 1953) is a Polish former football manager and former player who played as a defender.
+He was voted the Polish Coach of the Year four times.

 Career

 Club

 He began his playing career for the Włókniarz Pabianice team in 1965, but later left the club in 1973.

 National team

 From 1976 to 1984, he won 53 international caps for Poland.
 Janas played at centre-back in all seven of Poland's games at the 1982 World Cup in Spain where the team achieved an unexpected third place.